 All Turtle tanks require an incandescent heat lamp or UVB lamp for basking.
-They will want to crawl up on stones and logs to sit under the light and warm itself up.
+They will want to crawl up on stones and logs to sit under the light and warm themselves up.
 However, they do not like direct light so will need shading too.

 Their habitats should have both terrestrial and aquatic plants.
 Moisture-retaining mosses such as Peat moss create a great swamp environment, especially when paired with moist soil covered in oak or sassafrass leaves.

 In outdoor enclosures, thick prairie grasses and low-lying shrubs provide shade and shelter to hide in.
-Berry shrubs such as strawberries, blackberries and huckleberries provide a food source for the Turtles as well as the shading that they need.
+Berry shrubs such as strawberries, blackberries, and huckleberries provide a food source for the Turtles as well as the shading that they need.

-Both indoor and outdoor habitats can be furnished with bracken fern, carpet moss, lichens, oak and cedar logs, as well as floating plants like bladderworts and duckweed.
+Both indoor and outdoor habitats can be furnished with bracken fern, carpet moss, lichens, oak, and cedar logs, as well as floating plants like bladderworts and duckweed.

 What Size Aquarium Do They Need?